andreshyer/neo4j-backup/README.md

 Integer, Float, String, Boolean, Point, Date, Time, LocalTime, DateTime, LocalDateTime, and Duration.
 As well as arrays, but arrays are treated as second class properties and have many restrictions in Neo4j.

-Temporal values can be saved, but the python-neo4j driver makes no distinction between
-- Time and LocalTime
-- DateTime and LocalDateTime

-The only difference with the time zone cannot be specified in local times.

-The following point SRID types are supported and saved as:
+For points, the following point SRID types are supported and saved as:
 - 7203 : 2d-cartesian-point
 - 9157 : 3d-cartesian-point
 - 4326 : 2d-WGS-84-point